bhisaac/5eFP/5eFP-SRD.md

 When you use your dedication to activate Survival, choose one of the following:

 - **_Reveal a game objective_.** Place a foothold or setting handbook requirement on a revealed square of your choice up to 2 squares away from you.
-- **_Gain an advantage (playtesting)_.** Choose any game feature in the playing field and gain temporary access until the beginning of your next turn.
-Game features include spells, items, or class features.
-You control the item, which is treated as if it were in your hands.
-If the item is multi-use, you gain one free use even if no uses remain.
-You control and cast the spell, ignoring prerequisites.
-You can only choose a spell with a duration of encounter or instantaneous, and you cannot choose to control a spell already in effect.
-If the chosen class feature has rules that take effect when an encounter or game session begins, they take effect as if it were the beginning of the encounter or the start of the game session.
+- **_Gain a resource (playtesting)_.** Choose and gain the benefits of one of your game features that is on cooldown.
-- **_Gain a skill (playtesting)_.** Choose an incomplete background, class, or species upgrade available to you and gain temporary access to its game features until the beginning of your next turn.
+- **_Gain a skill_ (Turn).** Choose an incomplete background, class, or species upgrade with one or more Coin assigned to it.
+You gain temporary access to its game features.
 You must still satisfy any prerequisites before choosing the upgrade.

 > **Other Game Systems**
 >